Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab5/README.md

 In this step you create a Vivado project which you will use to create your hardware design.

-1. Double-click the **System Generator** token to open the Properties Editor.
+1. Double-click the **Model Composer Hub** block.

-2. In the Properties Editor, make sure IP catalog is selected for the Compilation type.
+2. On the HDL Settings tab, make sure IP Catalog is selected for the Compilation Type.

 3. Click **Generate** to generate a design in IP catalog format.

 4. Click **OK** to dismiss the Compilation status dialog box.

-5. Click **OK** to dismiss the System Generator token.
+5. Click **OK** to dismiss the Model Composer Hub.
 <br><br> The design has been written in IP catalog format to the directory <samp> ./IPI_Project. </samp> You will now import this IP into the Vivado IP catalog and use the IP in an existing example project.

-6. Open the Vivado IDE using **Windows > Xilinx Design Tools > Vivado 2021.2.**
+6. Open the Vivado IDE using **Windows > Xilinx Design Tools > Vivado 2022.2.**

 7. Click **Create Project**.